telerik/blazor-docs/styling-and-themes/custom-theme.md

 tags: telerik,blazor,theme,custom
 published: True
 previous_url: /themes/custom-theme
-position: 3
+position: 10
 ---

 # Custom Themes

-By customizing themes, you can alter the default appearance of the Telerik components so they match the desired color scheme and the rest of your site's coloring and style.
+Custom themes allow you to modify the appearance of the Telerik UI for Blazor components, so they match the desired color scheme and your Blazor app coloring and style.

 This article contains the following sections: